 In the years to come, we envision neighborhood areas that will be serviced by multiple WLAN systems.
 These coverage areas or cells will be small so that the link quality and capacity is high (from a noise perspective).
 Moreover, to provide good performance (despite attenuation from walls, floors etc), cells are designed for the worst case and may be as small as 30 m radius.
 However, in typical environments this means that client nodes can associate with multiple APs on the same frequency.
 This causes a high incidence of hidden node problems with increased adoption and usage of WiFi.
 In the worst case, it causes severe capture effects.
-The impact of capture effects can be mitigated by the use of larger buffers (and ECN thresholds) to absorb the burstiness during capture and use of ARQ persistence (drop fewer packets because ARQ attempts to transmit each packet longer).
+The impact of capture effects can be mitigated by the use of larger buffers (and ECN thresholds) to absorb the burstiness during capture and use of ARQ persistence (drop fewer packets because ARQ attempts to transmit each packet multiple times).

 The RTS/CTS mechanisms which were designed to mitigate the hidden node problem are rarely turned on in practice.
-The reason for this lies in the fact that the overhead incurred is high for the amount of data sent (RTS/CTS are sent at 1 Mbps).
+The reason for this lies in the fact that the overhead incurred is high for the amount of data sent (RTS/CTS are sent at 1 Mb/s).
 These factors together contribute to a potentially large raw packet error rate.
 To compensate, WiFi LANs set the number of MAC-level ARQ retransmission attempts to 7 when RTS/CTS is turned off.
+We investigate the performance of 802.11 MAC and TCP performance in this context where RTS/CTS capability is turned off.

 Link-layer ARQ is known to be helpful in WiFi LANs: higher ARQ persistence does decrease residual loss rates and increase resilience to capture effects.
-The link-level transmission (assuming reduced rate-adaptation) and propagation times are small enough in LANs to allow multiple retransmission attempts.
+The link-level transmission (assuming rate-adaptation) and propagation times are small enough in LANs to allow multiple retransmission attempts.
 However, the utility of persistent ARQ is affected negatively due to delays induced by exponential timer back-off between successive ARQ retries.
-Lower latency demands by emerging applications like VoIP-over-WiFi (a.k.a cell-Fi) and potential interaction with TCP timers limits the safe number of ARQ retries without triggering negative performance interactions.
-Longer ARQ retries do not help in really long capture periods (e.g., beyond 0.5 s capture) because spurious timeouts occur at the TCP level.
-The persistent ARQ process also leads to increased perpacket MAC-level overheads and increased vulnerability to further interference because the preamble of all packets (24 bytes) and the entire MAC-level acks (48 bytes) for every ARQ attempt are sent at 1 Mbps.
-Since TCP acks also generate multiple ARQ retries and MAC-level acks, the useful TCP good-put with 1500 byte segments on a fully utilized 11 Mbps link after subtracting out all these per-packet MAC-level overheads is less than 55% if ARQ is done only once (i.e., no interference).
+Lower latency demands by emerging applications like VoIP-over-WiFi (a.k.a cell-Fi) limits the number of ARQ retries.
+Longer ARQ retries also do not help in really long capture periods (e.g., beyond 0.5 s capture) because spurious timeouts occur at the TCP level.

+The persistent ARQ process also leads to increased perpacket MAC-level overheads and increased vulnerability of further interference because the preamble of all packets (24 bytes) and the entire MAC-level acks (48 bytes) for every ARQ attempt are sent at 1 Mb/s.
+Since TCP acks also generate multiple ARQ retries and MAC-level acks, the useful TCP goodput with 1500 byte segments on a fully utilized 11 Mb/s link after subtracting out all these per-packet MAC-level overheads is less than 55% if ARQ is done only once (i.e., no interference).
 The maximum goodput percentage drops rapidly with reduced segment sizes or increased ARQ persistence.